mozilla-it/ctms-api/docs/adrs/waitlists_subscribed.md

 ### Option 1 - Add subscribed field

 This solution consists in adding the `subscribed : boolean` field to the waitlist table in the database, and turn it to `false` when Basket does.
+The `unsub_reason` text field holds an optional text.

 This is also known as *soft deletion*.